 To manage both manifold pressure and exhaust backpressure across the engine's entire operating range, the Holset turbocharger on the Cummins 6.7-liter engine has a Variable Geometry Turbine (VGT).
 Instead of controlling exhaust gas flow volume, the VGT controls exhaust gas pressure in the turbine housing.
 At low engine speeds when exhaust flow is low, the flow from the turbine housing to the blades on the turbine wheel is restricted.
-This increases backpressure in the exhaust manifold, which increases the pressure of the exhaust gas striking the turbine blades.
+This increases backpressure in the exhaust gas striking the turbine blades.
 This makes the turbine spin faster at low exhaust flow.
 It's the same principle as putting your thumb over a garden hose; flow may decrease a little but pressure increases a lot.